Bit-Nation/pangea-developer-documentation/docs/_completed_docs_v1.md

 Your truffle.js file allows you to exploit the Truffle framework!
 Check http://truffleframework.com/docs/advanced/configuration for information about how to configure your truffle.js or truffle-config.js file.

 #### App.js
 This should be where you build your smart contract.
-Replace the “app” in “app.js” with the name of your dApp!
+Replace the â€œappâ€ in â€œapp.jsâ€ with the name of your dApp!
 The beginning of the program includes the code,

 ```import pangea from 'pangea-sdk'
 const {